freelancewebdev/TransleX/core/components/translex/docs/readme.txt

 and caching.
 You should protect this page by adding it to a resource group accessible by the user(s) you which to give access to.
 3. In the content field of the resource you created, simply call the snippet - [[!transleX]]
+4. Ensure that there is no other markup present in the page you are using.
-4. Read on for further configuration.
+5. Read on for further configuration.

 Usage